Z-Puyu/Z-Puyu/README.md

 ## I am...

-- 🧑‍🎓 a current year 3 **mathematics (primary major) and CS (second major)** undergraduate in National University of Singapore;
+- 🧑‍🎓 a current year 4 **mathematics (primary major) and CS (second major)** undergraduate in National University of Singapore;
 - ❤️ **passion-driven**, **well-organised** and a little bit **perfectionist**;
-- 🔭 currently working on [Road of Heroes](https://github.com/Z-Puyu/Road-of-Heroes), my first self-initiated game development project;
+- 🔭 currently working on [Project: Supper Stretch](https://github.com/Z-Puyu/Project-Supper-Stretch), a self-initiated third-person dungeon adventure RPG solo project by myself;
 - 🌱 currently learning **game & software development**, **operations research** and **Japanese**;
 - 📖 a part-time student teaching assistant at the School of Computing, National University of Singapore.